Ariana Grande Says Her New Album Is Coming Very Soon

 — Ariana Grande (@ArianaGrande) October 14, 2020

-Apart from the above tweet, the singer didn’t reveal much else about the new project.
-Nonetheless, Grande’s fans immediately flocked to social media to show their excitement.
+Apart from the tweet, the singer didn’t reveal much else about the new project.
+Nonetheless, Grande’s fans immediately flocked to social media to express their excitement.

 “THIS ALBUM REALLY IS GONNA BE THAT B*TCH,” one fan responded on Twitter.